christiaan-lombard/udacityproject-item-catalog/README.md

 ### Run

-To start the web server run `python ./src/app.py`
+To start the web server run `python ./src/app.py`.
+Access the webserver on [localhost:5000](http://localhost:5000/)